Have you noticed your radiator tank water has been contaminated with oil?

 There is no other possible oil passage that could give you the laborious repair of your engine and give you expensive buy of parts.

-It is a wrong impression that the head gasket is the reason for this.
-No way that the engine oil will go the radiator coolant or the water will be mixed with the engine oil through the head gasket.
+It is the least impression that the head gasket is the reason for this.
+Rarely, that the engine oil will go the radiator coolant or the water will be mixed with the engine oil through the head gasket.

 I say this because that was my impression when I encountered the problem.
 I called for the technician and had the head gasket replaced because of the oil being mixed with the water in the radiator but it did not solve the problem.